-Of art and lies
+On art and lies

-Ok google.
+Hello, Chat-GPT.
 Open Spotify.

 But what about painting?

-create compose, we use pieces that already exist to create new elements, but we must put it all together from nonsense to arrive at something new that sometimes makes new sense.
-This is creativity, and it is addictive, and you end up doing the same with everything around you.
-I have a freezer full of legs.
+create compose, we use pieces that already exist to obtain new elements, but we must put it all together from the nonsense to reach something that, sometimes, has a new meaning.
+This is creativity, and it engages, and you end up doing the same with everything around you.
+I have a freezer full of unpaired legs.

 This is why it is said that art is a language.
-It is not only because, again sometimes and not always, it serves to express, but because it is composed of meaningless particles (letters) that grouped together form logical structures that represent something real (words).
+It is not only because, sometimes and not always, it serves to express, but because it is composed of meaningless particles (letters) that grouped together form logical structures that represent something real (words).
 In this way, an artist chooses a word from the dictionary, breaks it down, rearranges it, perhaps mixes it with other words, some words he has heard from someone influential, and thus “creates” (you can’t create anything, I’ve already said it.
 IT IS COMPOSED!) a new word or phrase with a new meaning.
 Pure genius.
 Ask Picasso.

 Now, let’s imagine that our genius composes hundreds of words that, well, only he understands.

-And here’s the problem.
+And here’s the rub.